Welcome to Zhuang Li’s Personal Website

 Welcome!

 Hello!
-My name is Zhuang Li, and I am a Lecturer at RMIT University and formerly a Research Fellow at Monash University.
-My research focuses on large language model safety, evaluation, and structured NLP, with an emphasis on building trustworthy and inspectable AI systems.
+I am Zhuang Li, a Lecturer at RMIT University and formerly a Research Fellow at Monash University.
+My research focuses on large language model (LLM) safety, evaluation, and structured natural language processing (NLP), with an emphasis on building trustworthy and inspectable AI systems.
 I am particularly interested in making LLMs safer, more reliable, and easier to evaluate in real-world settings.

 About Me

 I earned my PhD from Monash University, where I was mentored by Dr. Lizhen Qu, Prof. Gholamreza Haffari, and ACL Fellow Phil Cohen.
-I am currently a Lecturer at RMIT University.
+I am now a Lecturer at RMIT University.

 My recent work has appeared in leading venues such as ACL, EMNLP, NAACL, NeurIPS, and ICLR.
-I was a recipient of the EMNLP 2025 Outstanding Paper Award, and I am serving as Senior Area Chair for EMNLP 2026.
+I was a recipient of the EMNLP 2025 Outstanding Paper Award, one of seven such awards among 3,200+ accepted papers.

-I have also collaborated with industry partners on LLM safety evaluation and red teaming, including Ant International (Singapore), which led to publications at ACL and NeurIPS.
+I have also collaborated with industry partners, including Ant International (Singapore), on LLM safety evaluation and red teaming, resulting in publications at ACL and NeurIPS.

-I also contribute to the research community through service roles including Senior Area Chair for EMNLP 2026, Area Chair for ARR, NeurIPS, and NLPCC, and Publication Chair for ALTA 2026.
+I also contribute to the research community through service roles, including Senior Area Chair for EMNLP 2026, Area Chair for NeurIPS 2026, ACL Rolling Review, and NLPCC 2026, and Publication Chair for ALTA 2026.

 I am dedicated to developing trustworthy NLP systems and welcome collaboration in LLM safety, evaluation, and structured approaches to language understanding.